-- To use digital assessment tools to monitor the progress of learners and obtain data regarding their performance. - To use digital technologies to enhance and improve formative and summative assessment strategies, i.e., making them more attractive to learners, providing more effective ways of collecting results, etc.

-To use a variety of digital and non-digital assessment formats and to understand how to use them appropriately to benefit students and not simply for the sake of implementing technology, meaning to critically assess the adequacy and quality of tools and strategies used.
+- To use digital assessment tools to monitor the progress of learners and obtain data regarding their performance. - To use digital technologies to enhance and improve formative and summative assessment strategies, i.e., making it more attractive to learners, providing more effective ways of collecting results, etc. - To use of a variety of digital and non-digital assessment formats and to understand how to use them appropriately to benefit students and not to simply for the sake of implementing technology, meaning to critically assess the adequacy and quality of tools and strategies used.